Guardians-Yankees rained out, to play ALDS Game 5 on Tuesday

 NEW YORK (AP) — After fans waited through a 2 1/2-hour rain delay, Major League Baseball postponed the decisive Game 5 of the AL Division Series between Cleveland and New York — and the Yankees announced Nestor Cortes will start on short rest Tuesday against the Guardians.

-Cleveland was expected to stay with Aaron Civale for the game, which was rescheduled for 4:07 p.m.
+Cleveland stayed with Aaron Civale for the game, which was rescheduled for 4:07 p.m.

 Neither manager spoke with media after Monday night’s rainout, and Yankees spokesman Jason Zillo said Aaron Boone had texted him with the change to Cortes in place of Jameson Taillon.